eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Relying Parties to discover and validate (Q)EAAs.
 The Commission sets out the minimum technical specifications, standards, and procedures for this purpose.
-Common schemas, including by sector- specific organizations are critical for wide-spread adoption of (Q)EAAs.
+Common schemas, including by sector- specific organisations are critical for wide-spread adoption of (Q)EAAs.

 ### 3.15 National Accreditation Bodies